 2. The Concept of Inflation

-When we are comparing period wise numbers for trend analysis and if in between the periods the inflationary rate has changed the comparison makes no sense.
+When we compare period-wise numbers for trend analysis, and if the inflationary rate has changed in between the periods, the comparison makes no sense.
 Ratio analysis does not account for the inflation factor at all.

 3. The Problem of Aggregation